-This article provides instructions for setting up capitalisation for non-resource cost forecasts and actuals.
+This article provides guidance on setting up expense types and configuring projects.
+It also explains capitalisation calculations for both non-resource cost forecasts and actuals.

 System Configuration